emberjs/rfcs/text/0779-first-class-component-templates.md

 - likewise authoring locally-scoped helpers, modifiers, and other JavaScript functionality

-First class component templates offer these new capabilities while not only maintaining but *improving* Ember’s long-standing commitment to integrated testing, in that it allows app and test code to share a single authoring paradigm—substantially simplifying our teaching story.
+First-class component templates offer these new capabilities while not only maintaining but *improving* Ember’s long-standing commitment to integrated testing, in that it allows app and test code to share a single authoring paradigm—substantially simplifying our teaching story.
 Similarly, it preserves Ember’s long-standing commitment to treating JavaScript and HTML (and CSS!) as distinctive concerns which, however closely related, are not the *same*.

 <details><summary>Full-fledged example showing how this might work in practice</summary>

+Two notes:

-(Note that for this and all following examples, I assume [RFC #0757: Default Modifier Manager][rfc-0757] for simplicity, but it does not meaningfully change *this* proposal.)
+- For this and all the examples in the RFC, I assume [RFC #0757: Default Modifier Manager][rfc-0757] for simplicity, but it does not meaningfully change *this* proposal.

+- The syntax highlighting here is a mess… but that's because GitHub still doesn't have good highlighting for *decorators*.
+Samples which have `<template>` but *not* `@tracked` actually already highlight decently well.

 [rfc-0757]: https://github.com/emberjs/rfcs/pull/757